solita/solita-cd/skeletons/magritte/doc/design_principles.rst

 ------------------------------

 There's such a variety of technologies, operating environments, release cycles, development and QA processes, divisions of labor, legal requirements, and so on, that building a deployment pipeline can never be outsourced to people who don't understand the work and the context it's done in.
-There can neither be a one-size-fits-all deployment pipeline that anyone can grab off the shelf and configure to their liking, as such a pipeline would drown in parameters (and the complexity created by their interaction) and it would still never be flexible enough.
+There also can't be a one-size-fits-all deployment pipeline that anyone can grab off the shelf and configure to their liking, as such a pipeline would drown in parameters (and the complexity created by their interaction) and it would still never be flexible enough.

 Magritte is not a framework where you plug in the parameters of your project.
 It gives you a minimal pipeline to start with, but after that, for better or worse,